Taking out the first credit card can be a landmark in anyone's finances.

 In the case of HSBC, you need to earn at least $40,000p .a. before tax to apply for a credit card.

 In the case of Westpac, your monthly income has to be above $1,500 from the same verifiable employer, within Australia, for a minimum of the last three months.

 To get an ING credit card, you need to earn $36,000 or more every year before tax.

-Credit cards can be beneficial when used with caution, as they give you easy and fast access to the cash you might not have at that moment.
+Credit cards can be beneficial when used with caution, as they give you easy and fast access to the cash you might not have.
 However, the interest, including the associated fees, makes people reluctant to use it.